European Dairy Association

 The European Dairy Association (EDA) is the trade association representing the milk processing industry in the European Union, including both cooperative and private dairies.
 Registered as an international non-profit association under Belgian law (AISBL), it brings together national federations of dairy processing companies across Europe.
 The EDA represents the sector's interests and engages in advocacy with the European institutions.
 It is listed in the EU Transparency Register under number 42967152383-63.
 Its headquarters are located in the European Quarter of Brussels, Belgium.

 History

 EDA was established in 1995, following the merger of several national dairy associations, including ASSILEC, its predecessor organisation.
 Its founding members were the national federations representing the dairy industry in the 15 original Member States of the European Union (EU-15).

 Since its inception, the EDA has evolved alongside the enlargement of the European Union and the deepening of EU policies.
-Today, it comprises 22 national organisations that represent the interests of dairy processors across all 27 EU countries, supported by the active involvement of numerous European stakeholders in the sector.
+Today, it comprises 28 national organisations that represent the interests of dairy processors across all 27 EU countries with three partner members (Estonia, Georgia, Slovakia) and one associate member (the UK) supported by the active involvement of numerous European stakeholders in the sector.

 In terms of governance, Michel Nalet (Lactalis, France) was elected President of the EDA in 2012, followed by Giuseppe Ambrosi (CEO of Ambrosi SpA, Italy) in March 2021, and Albert de Groot (Vreugdenhil, Netherlands) in March 2025.
 Since 2013, the position of Secretary General has been held by Alexander Anton.